Decision #1; Retinol, retinoid, retinal, tretinoin, adapalene, granactive retinoid, retinoic acid, vitamin A.

 - Retinyl linolate

 Which begs the questions; Is retinoid or retinol stronger?
 Which is best for your skin?
+And at what age should you start using anti-ageing skincare?
 I’ve got your back my friend…

 Retinol vs Retinoid; Which is stronger?